AJFeng/Emergence-evaluation-Framework/README.md

 *If this framework help your research and projects, please cite us~*

+Feng, A., Zhou, J., Vories, E., & Sudduth, K. A. (2020).
+Evaluation of cotton emergence using UAV-based imagery and deep learning.
+Computers and Electronics in Agriculture, 177, 105711.

 ## Getting Started
 Please read the 'Introduction of the emergence evaluation framework' for environment setting and usage.